-In the story, a meteorite suddenly unleashes evil creatures that threaten all living things on the planet.
-The fairy Syrup assembles the Aquafall Defence Force, with three girls of the dragon clans as recruits.
+The story is set in Aquafall, a fantasy world abound with water and greenery, and populated by dragons and fairies.
+Meteorites suddenly bring forth evil creatures that threaten all living things on the planet.
+The fairy Syrup assembles the Aquafall Defense Force, with three girls of the dragon clans as recruits.
 The story follows Syrup and the dragon girls Leviathan, Bahamut, and Jörmungandr as they work together to battle enemies and grow up.

 Lots of non-human cute girls doing non-human cute things in a fantasy world with magic and not much of a real plot.
 If you want something fluffy and bright with nothing much going on, these are two great candidates.
 Dog Days has a bit more 'substance' with the whole battle thing going on (although it's not serious in the slightest), but if you liked it, you may take interest in Zettai Bouei Leviathan.

 Plenty of non-human girls running around in a fairly dull fantasy world, doing cute thing and generally acting pretty girly.
 Both contain a pretty boring plot with little to nothing at stake in the grand scheme of things.

 Dog Days perhaps has a little more to it with it war games premise, but it's pretty marginal as both have a distinct lack of, well, anything going on most of the time.